ava-labs/avalanche-docs/docs/subnets/install-avalanche-cli.md

 Avalanche-CLI runs on Linux and Mac.
 Windows is currently not supported.

-## Prerequisites

-On Mac, Brew is required.
-Installation instructions can be found [here](https://brew.sh/).

 ## Instructions

 To download a binary for the latest release, run: